-Of the seven penguin species you may see on an expedition to Antarctica, only four spend their entire lives on the continent; the remaining three species only spend part of the year on the ice.
+Of the seven penguin species, only four spend their entire lives on the continent; the remaining three species only spend part of the year on the ice.
 Below, a bit more detail:

 Adélie penguins live on Antarctica and a few of the surrounding islands all year long, though they are much easier to spot from spring to fall—during winter, they spend most of their time in the water along the coast.

 Adélies eat mostly small sea creatures like krill, but have been known to hunt fish and the occasional squid, as well.
 Male and female Adélie penguins are almost impossible to tell apart, and their lifestyle offers few clues—they're particularly egalitarian, with both parents equally taking care of their offspring.

 Emperor penguins are the largest and boldest—and most well-dressed—of all penguin species.
 They're impressively huge, reaching heights around 4 feet and weighing up to 100 pounds!
 They also have the most picturesque markings—in addition to the expected penguin tuxedo, they also have bright yellow and orange plumage along their heads, necks, and chests.

 These penguin behemoths use community to get through the Antarctic cold.
 They huddle together for warmth and take shifts standing on the outside of the huddle.
 This way, everyone has a fair chance to be at the warmest spot deep inside.